simonbermudez/custom-terminal-splash-screen-ruby/README.md

  # Edit it, add your name and logo

  You can edit and add your name and logo just editing the splash string.

+ # Set it up as splash screen of your terminal

+ First copy splash.rb to your home folder with the following command: `cp splash.rb ~/.splash.rb` Edit your .bashrc or .zshrc and add to the last line `ruby .splash.rb`